accellarando/TicketBear/README.md

 ### A custom ticket resolution system developed for the University of Utah Campus Store, distributed as a Laravel package.

 ## Installation
-Hell if I know.
-Might try adding it to Composer at some point.
-Until then, try this:
 1. Edit your project's `composer.json` file to indicate this repository:
 `"repositories": [
 	{